 The significant variables can be summarized as affiliation to an organization, purchasing motive, marital status, sales location, ethnicity, and mode of payment.

-Keywords: Non zoothecnical determinants, Sale, Small ruminants, Urban Community of Niamey, wholesale traders.
+Keywords: Livestock farming, Live cattle, goat, sheep, Urban Community.

 1.INTRODUCTION

 Livestock farming represents a major asset in West Africa.
 The sector provides 10-15% of the agricultural GDP (Amadou, 2020).
 The contribution of livestock farming is estimated through animal products and generated resources.
 The sale of live cattle is the main source of resources (Amadou, 2018).
 Niger, classified as a livestock country, has a significant population of 24.041.678 UBT (MAG/EL, 2025).
 Livestock farming contributes 11% of the national GDP and 35% of the agricultural GDP (Atlas, 2014).
 The livestock sector is valued at 3.911 billion Fcfa (MAG/EL, 2025).
 The sale of live cattle provides enormous financial resources (Amadou, 2020).